Refreshing Iterable web design in San Francisco, CA

 First, we did a couple of experiments with the logo by changing the angle of certain elements, corner roundness, and other small details.
 Next, our branding team prepared a new color palette to help interface designers maintain consistency across all brand items, including the website.
 Furthermore, we discussed which of the current design trends could work well for UI elements and added two gradients to the brand guide.
 Plus, to help our illustrators in future work, we created 25 different color tones, including soft and vibrant options.

-When our web design in San Francisco, CA, started working on the website interface, we decided to figure out how the header should look.
+When our web design San Francisco team started working on the website interface, we decided to figure out how the header should look.
 After joint discussions between our and Iterable's teams (who had a great experience in making websites), we decided to humanize the brand and create a friendly illustration for all user groups.
 As soon as we got to this point, we had an idea to incorporate a fox as the service mascot.
 Fast, clever, and sometimes cunning (in a good way, obviously).
 A fox was a good fit.
 We designed male and female fox mascots for different cases and illustrations.

-The result?
-65% increase in traffic since the redesign.
+As a result, the Iterable website got a 65% increase in traffic since the redesign.